Albion-cmd/Albion-MYDFIR/Portfolio.md

 **CompTIA Security+ Certified | SOC Operations · Penetration Testing · Threat Analysis · Risk-Based Defense**

-Self-taught security analyst with a bias toward understanding the *why* behind every attack, not just running the tools.
-I build custom security tooling from scratch — including a Python port scanner with built-in risk classification and remediation guidance designed for Blue Team defenders — and document every lab, finding, and methodology with the same rigour expected in a professional environment.
+I am a self-taught security analyst.
+I really want to understand the reasons behind every attack.
+I do not just want to use the tools that're available.
+I like to build my security tools from scratch.
+For example I built a Python port scanner that can help the Blue Team defenders.
+This tool can classify risks.
+Provide guidance on how to fix the problems.

-My work spans both sides of the kill chain: manual web and API penetration testing, hash cracking and encryption analysis, OS hardening automation, and defensive log and traffic analysis.
-Every project ends with a structured writeup because I believe the ability to communicate a finding clearly is just as critical as finding it.
+I work on different things.
+These things include testing the security of websites and APIs analyzing encryption and making the operating system more secure.
+I also look at logs and traffic to see if there are any problems.
+I like to write down everything I do and what I find.
+I think it is very important to be able to explain what I have found in a way.

-Currently breaking into the industry and actively pursuing SOC Analyst and Penetration Tester roles where I can contribute immediately, keep learning fast, and grow into a well-rounded security professional.
+I am looking for a job as a SOC Analyst or a Penetration Tester.
+I want to be able to start working away and keep learning new things.
+I want to become a security professional who knows a lot about different things.
+I am excited about the security field.
+I want to contribute to it.
+I am looking for a job where I can learn and grow with the company.
+Security is my focus and I want to work on security projects, like the Python port scanner I built for the Blue Team defenders.

 **LinkedIn:** [elan-wilson-709942302](https://www.linkedin.com/in/elan-wilson-709942302)
 ---